DavideLissoni/introsde-2016-assignment-2/README.md

 ```
 **Additional notes:**

+Health Profile build dynamically.

+Measure available:

+1. 1 weight
+2. 2 height
+3. 3 steps
+4. 4 bloodPressure
+5. 5 heartRate
+6. 6 bmi

-Request #10,#11 and #12 has not been implemented in the server.
+Extra request #10,#11 and #12 has not been implemented in the server.

 ##Deployment: